 Windows 10 19H1 build 18214 introduced Your phone app and Support for HTTP/2 and CUBIC

-Today (10 August 2018) Microsoft has released Windows 10 build 18214 as part of the 19H1 development for Devices enrolled for Skip Ahead option of the Windows Insider Program.
-This is the second preview build (the First one is build 18204) comes with a minor update that includes only a small set of changes and improvements.
-According to Microsoft Windows 10 insider preview build 18214 includes improvement as well as features already included in Redstone 5 like Your Phone, improved networking protocol support and a bunch of bug fixes.
+Today (10 August 2018) Microsoft has released Windows 10 build 18214 as part of the 19H1 development for Devices enrolled for the Skip Ahead option of the Windows Insider Program.
+This is the second preview build (the First one is build 18204) that comes with a minor update that includes only a small set of changes and improvements.
+According to Microsoft Windows, 10 insider preview build 18214 includes improvement as well as features already included in Redstone 5 like Your Phone, improved networking protocol support, and a bunch of bug fixes.

 Note: 19H1 is the replacement codename for the build that many had assumed would be called “Redstone 6.”
 It’s the feature update to Windows 10 that will follow Redstone 5 and will be expected release around April 2019.

 Along with this Microsoft also released Windows 10 build 17735 for devices enrolled in the Fast ring of the Windows Insider Program.
 This is another minor update for Redstone 5 branch, Didn’t introduce any new features but addresses a bug resulting in the Reveal effect not working with build 17733.
 It also fixes problems with apps, Windows Mixed Reality, Narrator, and more.
 Microsoft is expected to roll out Redstone 5 to mainstream users starting around October 2018 as windows 10 version 1809.

 Windows 10 19H1 build 18214 (Your Phone app is now LIVE!)